Substance Abuse and Addiction Treatment Resources in Rochester

 Rochester is a small city located on the north bank of the Clinton River.
 Detroit is 27 miles to the south and Pontiac a few miles to the west.
 The city is home to a number of small manufacturers and the average median household income is relatively high—$75,043 as of 2015.
 The city’s manufacturing heritage led to the creation of numerous interconnected waterways that have been redeveloped for recreational areas.
 Other outdoor facilities include the 16-mile Clinton River trail as well as the well-known Paint Creek Trail that was converted from the old Penn railroad track.
 The city falls within Oakland County.

 Despite all the attractions of Rochester, the opioid drug epidemic sweeping the United States has hit Oakland County hard.
 In 2016, a total of 33 people in Oakland died because of prescription opioid overdose and in the two adjacent counties of Wayne and Macomb, a total of 461 people died.
-This statistics could have been reduced if such individuals were taken to Rochester drug rehab.
+These statistics could have been reduced if such individuals were taken to Rochester drug rehab.
 According to the Detroit Free Press, prescription opioids primarily affect adults between 35 and 44, whereas heroin appears to be the drug of choice for younger people aged between 25 and 34.
 More men die from drug overdose than women.
-Rochester alcohol rehab is also important if you have loved ones struggling with alcohol dependency.
+Alcohol rehab is also important if you have loved ones struggling with alcohol dependency.

 You’re not alone in this struggle.